 - Loss of mobility or the ability to do many things that you used to do for yourself, depending on the severity of your injuries, such as cooking breakfast, tying your shoes, and even writing your own name.

 When you're involved in a crash with a car, and you're on foot, some things are almost certain for you.
 You understand that there is a risk of injury, but you may not understand everything that awaits you.
 Some of the things that you will have to think about and take care of after your incident include the following:

-- Contact the insurance company to start a claim for the incident, even though you were not driving a vehicle.
+- Contacting the insurance company to start a claim for the incident, even though you were not driving a vehicle.
 We recommend that a family friend call the insurance company.
 If you are going to hire an attorney, it is even better to have the attorney call the insurance company.
 It is our preference that our clients let us get the police report and contact the insurance company.

-- Go to the hospital for medical treatment and set up multiple visits with doctors and specialists, including physical therapists thereafter.
+- Going to the hospital for medical treatment and set up multiple visits with doctors and specialists, including physical therapists thereafter.
 This may also include surgical consultations and surgeries.
 It may be that you were taken from the scene by ambulance.
 Many people who call our office will be in the hospital for a long time.
 Others are luckier and are able to be released sooner.

 It can be difficult to move through all of these steps.
 That's why it is important to consider your options and speak with a skilled pedestrian crash attorney about your rights, your responsibilities, and your options moving forward.

 Attorneys are in a unique position to help you get the best settlement possible.
 Let's face it, many people fear or dislike attorneys based on movies and things that they have heard over the years.
 But the truth is that personal injury lawyers work hard to help victims get the settlements that they deserve.
 With the right attorney at your side you will not be bullied or persuaded by the insurance company to take a lower settlement.
 You are also more likely to receive a settlement with an amount of compensation appropriate to cover your: